mllivingston/voice-calendar-proto/PLAYBOOK.md

 Next.js proxies never throw; always forward auth.
 Curl probes must be method-correct & jq-free.
 CWD-1 enforced before any location-sensitive command.
+19 · Playbook Addendum (10-17D+)
+Contract Source of Truth & Guards
+Backend models define the contract; frontend validates responses at runtime.
+All network calls use safeFetch with a schema guard from lib/schemas.ts.
+On failure, show an inline ErrorBanner; do not crash the page.
+Dev Pages & Flags
+/ai-test and /ai-test/events are dev-only surfaces.
+Guard their nav with NEXT_PUBLIC_DEV_UI when preparing to ship.
+Git Save-Points
+Tag meaningful milestones:
+git tag -a action-12.5 -m "Frontend guards + safeFetch" git push origin action-12.5
-End of Playbook 10-17D
-(Consolidated 10-17A + 10-17C + bypass auth workflow validated in Actions 10–11.)
+End of Playbook 10-17D (Consolidated 10-17A + 10-17C + bypass auth workflow validated in Actions 10–11; amended with runtime guards in Action 12.5).